kensyo/fufff/README.md

 # fufff
-automatic update on flashplayer for firefox on Linux
+An update script on flashplayer for firefox on Linux

+## Overview
-This script will download flashplayer for firefox on Linux and will install.
+This script will download flashplayer for firefox on Linux and will install it.
-Concretely speaking, it place downloaded `libflashplayer.so` on `$HOME/.mozilla/plugins`.
+Concretely speaking, it places downloaded `libflashplayer.so` on `$HOME/.mozilla/plugins`.

-It also replace a current version of `libflashplayer.so` with the latest one.
+Note that it replaces a current version of `libflashplayer.so` with the latest one.

+I have tested this script on Arch Linux.

+Use this script **at your own risk**.

+## Usage
+This is a python3 script.
+It may also be a good choice to use it with cron.